Loved Me Back to Life: Singles

-The first single, "Loved Me Back to Life" was released on 3 September 2013.
-In the United States, it debuted at number twenty-six on the Billboards Adult Contemporary becoming Dion's fortieth entry on this chart.
-"Loved Me Back to Life" peaked on the AC chart in the third week, reaching number twenty-four.
-The song has sold 23,000 downloads in the first week enabling its debut on Pop Digital Songs at number nineteen and on Hot Digital Songs at number sixty-three.
-It also reached number three on the Hot Dance Club Songs.
-In Canada, "Loved Me Back to Life" landed the Hot Shot Debut on the Canadian Hot 100, coming in at number twenty-six.
-It became Dion's best debut to date on the chart and her second best peak on the list, only behind 2007's "Taking Chances".
-In the United Kingdom, "Loved Me Back to Life" reached number fourteen becoming Dion's highest-charting single since "A New Day Has Come" got to number seven in 2002.
+The first single, "Loved Me Back to Life", was released on 3 September 2013.
+In the United States, it debuted at number 26 on Billboards Adult Contemporary chart, becoming Dion's 40th entry on this list.
+"Loved Me Back to Life" peaked on the AC chart in its third week, reaching number 24.
+The song sold 23,000 downloads in its first week, enabling its debut on Pop Digital Songs at number 19 and on Hot Digital Songs at number 63.
+It also reached number three on the Hot Dance Club Songs chart.
+In Canada, "Loved Me Back to Life" earned the Hot Shot Debut on the Canadian Hot 100, entering at number 26.
+It became Dion's best debut to date on the chart and her second-highest peak, behind 2007's "Taking Chances".
+In the United Kingdom, "Loved Me Back to Life" reached number 14, becoming Dion's highest-charting single there since "A New Day Has Come" peaked at number seven in 2002.

-"Breakaway" was released as a second but promotional only single in the United Kingdom on 5 December 2013 and in France on 22 January 2014.
-On 14 February 2014, "Incredible" (duet with Ne-Yo) was digitally released as the second single in most European countries (except France and the United Kingdom), in Australia and New Zealand.
-The song was also sent to Adult Contemporary radio stations in the United States on 24 February 2014 where it reached number twenty-five.
-On the Canadian Hot 100 "Incredible" peaked at number forty-four.
+"Breakaway" was released as the second, promotional-only single in the United Kingdom on 5 December 2013, and in France on 22 January 2014.
+On 14 February 2014, "Incredible" (a duet with Ne-Yo) was digitally released as the second single in most European countries (except France and the United Kingdom), as well as in Australia and New Zealand.
+The song was also sent to Adult Contemporary radio stations in the United States on 24 February 2014, where it reached number 25.
+On the Canadian Hot 100, "Incredible" peaked at number 44.
 The music video for "Incredible" premiered on 4 June 2014.
-Although set for the commercial release in the UK on 24 March 2014, "Water and a Flame" became the third but radio-only single there.
+Although scheduled for commercial release in the United Kingdom on 24 March 2014, "Water and a Flame" became the third, radio-only single there.